 - Wine, hard cider, and some alcohol.

 Companies also have started selling gluten-free versions of foods.
 Some of these options include gluten-free breads, pastas, sauces, and baked goods.
 You can find many of these gluten-free foods at your local grocery store.
 Some restaurants also have gluten-free menus.
 Call ahead to see what options are available.

 Things to consider

 Celiac disease can be very serious.
 You can control it by avoiding gluten.
 It may take time to learn how to cut gluten from your diet.
 Talk to your doctor for help.
-They will provide a list of what you can and can’t eat.
-They also may suggest working with a registered dietitian.
-They can create a plan to make sure you get all the nutrients you need.
+He or she will provide a list of what you can and can’t eat.
+They also may suggest working with a registered dietitian who can create a plan to make sure you get all the nutrients you need.
 At the beginning of your diet, you may need to take a supplement.
-This is if your body wasn’t absorbing nutrients when you ate foods containing gluten.
+This is only needed if your body wasn’t absorbing nutrients when you ate foods containing gluten.
 Be sure to choose a supplement that is gluten-free.

 A gluten-free diet can help reverse damage caused by celiac disease.
 You’ll also feel much better.
 If you “cheat” on your diet, your symptoms and damage can come back.
 Tips for coping include:

 - Learn as much as you can about gluten-free diets.
 There are websites, books, and cookbooks about how to eat gluten-free.